PaperMC/Paper/paper-server/README.md

 Contributing
 ------------
 Contributions of all sorts are welcome.
 To manage community contributions, we use the pull request functionality of Stash.
-In to gain access to Stash and create a pull request, you will first need to perform the following steps:
+In order to gain access to Stash and create a pull request, you will first need to perform the following steps:

 * Create an account on [JIRA](http://hub.spigotmc.org/jira/).
 * Fill in the [SpigotMC CLA](http://www.spigotmc.org/go/cla) and wait up to 24 hours for your Stash account to be activated.
 Please ensure that your username and email addresses match.